scalliontor/Simple-RAG/README.md

 #RAG

-simple RAG with basics use of uploading pdf and extract information in it
+## Simple RAG with basics use: uploading pdf and extract information in it
 - Upload a PDF document
 - Split the content into fixed length chunks
 - Generate embeddings using bkai-foundation-models/vietnamese-bi-encoder (for embedding)